Lovelli has been writing for Blasting News for a little over a year now. She's adopted four kittens and dumped her Amazon bookstore.

 e.
 Next, copy the second line of code and paste it on the tab, below the first line of code.
 Again, click the lightning icon and it will execute.

-To check that the table has been successfully created, you can to go to your new schema and look at the tables tab.
+To check that the table has been successfully created, you can go to your new schema and look at the tables tab.
 If nothing is showing, click right and "Refresh All" from the options.
 Once you see your new table there, right-click on it and select the first option, "Select Rows - Limit 1000".
 You will see your test table along with the data.

 4. Accessing your MySQL database remotely (the test)